-The stock-based compensation expense related to our RSUs and other equity awards will result in increases in our expenses in future periods and we may also expend substantial funds to satisfy a portion of our tax withholding and remittance obligations that arise upon the initial vesting and/or settlement of our RSUs, which may have an adverse effect on our financial condition and results of operations.
+The stock-based compensation expense related to our RSUs and other equity awards will result in increases in our expenses in future periods and we may also expend substantial funds to satisfy the minimum tax withholding and remittance obligations that arise upon the initial vesting and/or settlement of our RSUs, which may have an adverse effect on our financial condition and results of operations.

 We have granted RSUs to our employees and directors, which generally vest upon the satisfaction of both service-based and liquidity event-related performance vesting conditions occurring before the award's expiration date.
 The service-based vesting period is generally satisfied by the award holder providing services to us over a four-year period.
 The liquidity event-related performance vesting condition will be satisfied upon the effectiveness of the registration statement of which this prospectus forms a part.
 As of October 31, 2021, no stock-based compensation expense had been recognized for such RSUs because a qualifying event as described above was not probable.
 As of January 31, 2021 and October 31, 2021, total unrecognized stock-based compensation expense related to RSUs subject to service-based and performance-based vesting conditions was approximately \$136.0 million and \$300.7 million, respectively.
-In connection with this offering, we will record cumulative stock-based compensation expense for those RSUs for which the service-based vesting condition was satisfied prior to this offering with the remaining expense recognized over the remaining service period.
-Following the completion of this offering, the stock-based compensation expense related to our RSUs and other outstanding equity awards will result in increases in our expenses in future periods, in particular in the quarter in which the offering is completed.
+In connection with this offering, we will record cumulative stock-based compensation expense for those RSUs for which the service-based vesting condition of this offering, the stock-based compensation expense related to our RSUs and other outstanding equity awards will result in increases in our expenses in future periods, in particular in the quarter in which the offering is completed.
 If a liquidity event had occurred on January 31, 2021 or October 31, 2021, we would have recorded approximately \$55.2 million and \$138.2 million, respectively, of stock-based compensation expense related to these RSUs.

 Additionally, we may expend substantial funds in connection with the tax withholding and remittance obligations that arise upon the vesting and/or settlement of our outstanding RSUs.
 Under U.S. tax laws, employment and income tax withholding and remittance obligations for RSUs arise in connection with the vesting and settlement of the RSUs.
-To fund the employment and income tax withholding and remittance obligations arising in connection with the vesting and settlement of vested RSUs, we will either withhold shares of our Class A common stock that would otherwise be issued with respect to such vested RSUs and pay the relevant tax authorities in cash to satisfy such tax obligations or have the holders of such vested RSUs use a broker or brokers to sell a portion of such shares into the market, with the proceeds of such sales to be delivered to us for us to remit to the relevant taxing authorities, in order to satisfy such employment and income tax withholding and remittance obligations.
-Any such expenditures by us of substantial funds to satisfy a portion of our tax withholding and remittance obligations that arise upon the vesting and/or settlement of RSUs may have an adverse effect on our financial condition and results of operations.
+To fund the employment and income tax withholding and remittance obligations arising in connection with the vesting and settlement of vested RSUs, we will (i) require payment from the applicable RSU holder in an aggregate amount equal to the total amount of taxes that become due upon settlement, (ii) withhold shares of our Class A common stock that would otherwise be issued with respect to such vested RSUs and pay the relevant tax authorities in cash to satisfy such tax obligations, or (iii) have the holders of such vested RSUs use a broker or brokers to sell a portion of such shares into the market, with the proceeds of such sales to be delivered to us for us to remit to the relevant taxing authorities, in order to satisfy such employment and income tax withholding and remittance obligations.
+Any such expenditures by us of substantial funds to satisfy the minimum tax withholding and remittance obligations that arise upon the vesting and/or settlement of RSUs may have an adverse effect on our financial condition and results of operations.